-The aim of the GOLD Report is to provide a non-biased review of the current evidence for the assessment, diagnosis and treatment of patients with COPD that can aid the clinician.
+The aim of the GOLD Report is to provide a non-biased review of the current evidence for the assessment, diagnosis and treatment of patients with COPD.
 One of the strengths of GOLD reports is the treatment objectives.
-These have stood the test of time, but are organized into two groups: objectives that are directed towards relieving and reducing the impact of symptoms, and objectives that reduce the risk of adverse health events that may affect the patient at some point in the future (exacerbations are an example of such events).
+These have stood the test of time, and are organized into two groups: objectives that are directed towards relieving and reducing the impact of symptoms, and objectives that reduce the risk of adverse health events that may affect the patient at some point in the future (exacerbations are an example of such events).
 This emphasizes the need for clinicians to focus on both the short-term and long-term impact of COPD on their patients.

 A second strength of the original strategy was the simple, intuitive system for classifying COPD severity.
 This was based on FEV1 and was called a staging system because it was believed, at the time, that the majority of patients followed a path of disease progression in which the severity of COPD tracked the severity of airflow limitation.
 Much is now known about the characteristics of patients in the different GOLD stages - for example, their risk of exacerbations, hospitalization, and death.
-However, at an individual patient level, FEV1 is an unreliable marker of the severity of breathlessness, exercise limitation, and health status impairment.
+However, at an individual patient level, FEV1 is an unreliable marker of the severity of breathlessness, exercise limitation, health status impairment, and risk of exacerbation.

 At the time of the original report, improvement in both symptoms and health status was a GOLD treatment objective, but symptoms assessment did not have a direct relation to the choice of management, and health status measurement was a complex process largely confined to clinical studies.
 Now, there are simple and reliable questionnaires designed for use in routine daily clinical practice.
 These are available in many languages.
-These developments have enabled an assessment system to be developed that draws together a measure of the impact of the patient's symptoms and an assessment of the patient's risk of having a serious adverse health event to the construction of a new approach to management - one that matches assessment to treatment objectives.
+These developments have enabled an assessment system to be developed that draws together a measure of the impact of the patient's symptoms and an assessment of the patient's risk of having a serious adverse health event.
 This management approach can be used in any clinical setting anywhere in the world and moves COPD treatment towards individualized medicine - matching the patient's therapy more closely to his or her needs.
-CHTMA